longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 This mimics Kubernetes' own internal mechanism for tracking node status, which is also lease-based.
 Detection of an unresponsive server could also be done with a monitor that makes a recurring call to the server pod, but the lease has the advantage that it reflects the server's ability to make an API call, rather than the connectivity from an arbitrarily chosen monitor node.
 Longhorn will
     - Update the lease periodically from ShareManager pod.
-    - Use an informer in the share-manager controller to schedule a check of the lease after its expiration time is past.
+    - Use a goroutine in the share-manager controller to schedule a check of the lease for expiration.

 2. Quick removal of the failed/failing server
 If the lease is expired, we infer that the pod's node is dead and another controller needs to take over.
 All other nodes will detect that.
 Longhorn needs to pick one, and establish that choice so that multiple controllers don't all attempt to drive the recovery.
 Longhorn will use the controller's `isResponsibleFor` method: